 Crossing Wilson Creek between downtown Menomonie and the UW Stout Campus is this large truss bridge.

 Like the nearby Red Cedar River Bridge, this truss is a riveted Quadrangular Through Truss.
-It is believed that they may have been relocated from near Gordon or Rice Lake, Wisconsin; or from the Iowa division.

 The bridge has an unknown future.
 Maps from the City of Menomonie suggest this bridge will be reused as a trail, and the author hopes this is true.
 This structure is a large and signature bridge, and would be great for a connection between Downtown Menomonie and the Stout Campus.